acryps/vlsandbox/doc/functions.md

 }
 ```

-The new way to do it looks like this and will work in vlsandbox:
+The [new and proper way](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) to do it looks like this:
 ```
 class Test {
     constructor(parameter) {}